ml-archive/guidelines/README.md

 - Max 2 or 3 indentation levels per function, avoid arrow code, make more functions.
 - Isolate frequently repeated blocks of code into a function.
 - Do not implement minor listeners on the Fragment/Activity.
 Eg Activity implements View.OnClickListener is a no go.
+- Do not fill framework classes with business logic and junk.
+Make a controller class or even better use MVP.
+Your advanced activity doesn't have to be fully implemented inside AdvancedActivity.java.
+Apply some architecture and design, we're not douchebag webdevelopers.

 ### Commonly used thirdparty libs